 Containers for Change provides an exciting opportunity for community groups, sporting clubs and charities to raise much-needed funds by encouraging members of the community to donate their 10c refund.

-Closer to scheme launch, register your group for a Containers for Change Scheme ID.
-Anyone returning their eligible containers to a Refund Point can then donate their refund to your group via your Scheme ID, with refunds transferred via direct deposit into your group’s nominated bank account.
+Register your group for a Containers for Change Scheme ID and anyone returning their eligible containers to a Refund Point can then donate their refund to your group via your Scheme ID, with refunds transferred via direct deposit into your group’s nominated bank account.

 Learn more about how Containers for Change can help your charity, community group or sporting club raise funds by watching our helpful videos.